 Our Maryland Bed Bug Litigation Attorneys Can Help You File a Claim

 If you discovered a bed bug infestation in the apartment complex where you reside, you should consult with an experienced bed bug litigation attorney today.
 The devoted attorneys at Whitney, LLP, possess decades of combined legal experience handling insect infestation cases, and we will use this knowledge to fight for you.
 Depending on the circumstances of your case, your landlord may be responsible for any injuries you sustain due to a bed bug problem in your apartment.
-To schedule a free legal consultation to discuss your claim, contact Whitney, LLP, at (410) 583-8000.
+To schedule a consultation to discuss your claim, contact Whitney, LLP, at (410) 583-8000.